Darnley/ng-express/README.md

 $ docker run -p 49160:3000 -d <your namespace>/<your application name>
 ```

+The `49160` is the host port which will forward the traffic to port `3000` in Docker machine.
+In this example, just access `http://localhost:49160` through your favorite browser.
+You are free to change this port.

 ## Using another Angular application
 This package is delivered with a standard and basic Angular application.
 If you would like to use your already existent Angular application, just follow these steps: